eduvpn/documentation/WIREGUARD.md

 Here we see the PMTU for IPv4 is 1460, and for IPv6 1500.
-If the VPN client would always connect over IPv6, there would not be a problem, but unfortunately that can't always be easily guaranteed.
+If the VPN client would always connect over IPv6, there would not be a problem, but unfortunately that can't always be guaranteed.
 This connection uses DS-Lite to wrap IPv4 in IPv6 packets.
 This has a 40 byte overhead, and thus reduces the effective MTU to 1460.

-In the table above we see that WireGuard's MTU can be 1400 at most in the scenario where the VPN connection is established over IPv4, which is not enough.
+In the table above we see that WireGuard's MTU can be 1400 at most in the scenario where the VPN connection is established over IPv4, which is not enough to fit WireGuard's default MTU of 1420.

 ### Setting the MTU